The Keepers of the 5 Kingdoms: Production

+The film was in development as of 2018, with Michelle Mao (then credited as Michelle Fang) attached to star.
 Zack Ward directed and wrote the script for The Keepers of the 5 Kingdoms, originally Patsy Lee & the Keepers of the 5 Kingdoms alongside Ace Underhills.
 In a 2023 interview with Comic Book Resources, James Hong revealed that the inspiration for Patsy Lee & the Keepers of the 5 Kingdoms came from fairy tale comic books he used to read with his mother during his childhood.
 They [were] called dai shu -- dai meant "[to] read aloud" and shu meant "tales" – and that rhythm got into my soul because she would read them out loud, which is a custom in China.
 I got the story idea of doing something with an American teenager.
 I would be her grandfather and she somehow got us into trouble, and we escaped to the old Chinese kingdoms.
 She wants to get back, but we have to conquer the evil forces in the kingdom.

 On June 4, 2024, Vision Films announced the release of Patsy Lee & the Keepers of the 5 Kingdoms.
 The film, which includes a largely Asian cast featuring James Hong, George Takei, and Bai Ling, blends elements of fantasy and adventure.
 It was scheduled for release via Video On Demand (VOD) after being acquired by Fairway Film Alliance, the film incorporates practical effects, puppetry, and visual effects, drawing inspiration from fantasy films of the 1980s.